For teaching purposes:

 It ordered a many-pronged attack on the established order.
 With the goal of destruction of the Goddess religion in mind, the leadership of the new male religion drew up a task list.
 It was decided to work towards:

 The decision to create a variety of new languages and scripts required highly educated scholars and schools in which to train them.
 Linguistics became the first academic subject to be developed and taught in institutions that later evolved into our universities, a tradition that began about 2,000 bce.
 Confused remnants of this once great discipline of linguistics are still being taught in our universities today, but the ancient science has been forgotten.

 Inventing a new language when there is only one existing and no example is available to go by, may sound like an impossible task.
 A new and practical language did not come out of thin air or a dream.
 Fortunately for the Luvian priests, the ancient language was extremely logical and well organized.
-It probably had having been the product of much earlier linguists who had made up groups of word- and thought-associations.
+It had been the product of much earlier linguists in West Africa who had made up groups of word- and thought-associations.
 They had assigned each such group of words a basic root syllable, made up of vowel-consonant-vowel (VCV), such as:

-aba: priest, rectory, advantage,
+priest, rectory, advantage, surpass, shade